-As a CTE teacher, you know the importance of preparing students for the workforce — no matter which career cluster they follow.
+As a career and technical education (CTE) teacher, you know the importance of preparing students for the workforce — no matter which CTE career cluster or pathway they follow.

-What you may not know is how to express that importance to your students, school, and community.
+But how do you express that importance to your students, school, and community?

 That’s where CTE Month comes in!

-Every February, students, educators, and administrators celebrate CTE Month.
-It’s a great way to raise awareness of the value and accomplishments of CTE programs in your school.
+Every February, students, educators, and administrators raise awareness of CTE programs by celebrating CTE month.

 So how can you celebrate CTE Month and show support for your program?

-These are the five best ways you and your students can join:
+These are the five best ways you and your students can join in:

 - Share the facts about CTE